|

 opening out.

-man had a big lot of money after that race and he took to coming into Paris
+money after that race and he took to coming into Paris oftener.

-If they raced at Tremblay he'd have them drop him in the
+raced at Tremblay he'd have them drop him in the village on their way back to

-He and I would sit out in front
+He and I would sit out in front of the Cafe de la Paix and

-It's fun sitting there.
+go by: It's fun sitting

-There's streams of people going by and all sorts of guys come up and
+There's streams of people going by and all sorts of guys

-want to sell you things.
+come up and want to sell you things.

 That was when we'd have the most fun.